tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 The cattle dog’s eyes were vacant orbs.
 Glistening in the light.
 I stood still for a moment.
 Taking in the horror.
 The violence.

-And two kennels down—
+And two kennels down sat Mutt.

-Mutt.

 Sitting.